houseofmackee/BrightcovePY/README.md

 **-a**: run processing async using multi-threading (only use if you know what you are doing)

+**-x**: name and path to an xls/csv file which contains a list of video IDs in a column named "video_id"

 **-o**: name and path for an outputfile (if supported by the utility script)

 # Support